ResponsiveImagesCG/newsletters/RICG-newsletter-2015-04-27.md

 ## PSA: upgrade your Picturefills

-The [Picturefill 2.3.1 update](http://scottjehl.github.io/picturefill/#download) that I mentioned last week – which provided support for the Spartan developer preview — turns out to be needed for more than just Spartan.
+The [Picturefill 2.3.1 update](http://scottjehl.github.io/picturefill/#download) that I mentioned last week – which provided support for the Spartan developer preview – fixes more than just Spartan.
 Due to the way that the plugin used to feature-test, Picturefills ≤ 2.3.0 throw errors on WebKit Nightly, too.
 Which presumably means that those old Picturefills will cause errors in Mobile/Safari in the near future.
 So, [upgrade!](http://scottjehl.github.io/picturefill/#download).

 ## Grab Bag